By: Tony Christensen

 Meds and Bonds

-This may sound crazy, but this is very similar to holding bonds in your investment portfolio allocation.
+This may sound crazy, but this is very similar to holding individual bonds in your investment portfolio allocation.

-Meanwhile, municipal bonds have the additional risk of tax plan changes.
+Bonds face the risk associated with rising interest rates and municipal bonds have the additional risk of tax plan changes.

 When Trump was elected, just the opposite happened.